Skip to Content (Press Enter)

 It’s okay if you do not know what you’re looking for in a donor.
 We are here to help.

-Gestational surrogacy in Utah is allowed, and a surrogacy agreement is legally binding as long as the legal requirements have been met.
+Is surrogacy legal in Utah?
+The state allows gestational surrogacy, and a surrogacy agreement is legally binding as long as the legal requirements have been met.
 Below are some of the required terms of a surrogacy arrangement in Utah.

 Determining Parentage in Utah